andock/andock/docs/index.md

 A docksal hosting solution.<br>

 ## Key features
+* One environment for each branch.
+* Code-driven environment configuration.
+* Let's Encrypt support.
+* Easy to integrate in your CI environment.
 * Easy to use command line tool.
-* Use ansible to remote control docksal.
-* Easy configuration.
-* One environment per branch.
-* Extendable with init, update, tests ansible hooks.
 * drush support including drush sql-sync without extra ssh container.
-* Let's Encrypt support.
-* Easy to integrate in your CI environment.

 ## For what can you use andock?
 * Host your project including environments support for every branch.